thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 As a result, Karen can add new emotional expressions to the experience, and can add new narrative layers to the *RIOT* prototype via a custom-built user interface.

 {% include image file='open-studios.jpg'
-   caption='Karen at one of her regular \'Open Studios\'' %}
+   alt='People discussing the work in an office setting' caption='Karen at one of her regular \'Open Studios\'' %}

 The *RIOT* experience works with a deep neural net toolkit for emotional expression analysis, created by Thoughtworks, named *EmoPy*.
 The system has [been made open source](https://github.com/thoughtworksarts/EmoPy) in order to provide free access beyond existing closed-box commercial implementations, both widening access and encouraging debate.